Quick Tips to Get Started with Laughter Yoga for Anxiety

 I have to admit, I was skeptical that forced laughter could be enjoyable.
 While I have not participated in an actual laughter yoga class (but I’d like to, since learning more about it), I’ve watched videos of laughter yoga class sessions.

 One great example is a video posted by Scandinavian laughter guru Thomas Flindt.
-I dare you to watch it and try not to laugh.
+It’s no longer available online, but I’ll try to describe it to you.

 In the video, Flindt directs the class through six types of laughter yoga exercises: silent laughter, hmmmm laughter, argument laughter, self-laughter, paycheck laughter, and free laughter.